Best Robot Vacuum Mops 2026: Ranked & Compared

 The Verdict

 If you're a multi-pet household with carpet and you've shortlisted the iRobot Roomba Combo j9+, this is the sensible pick for that setup.
-Tom's Guide logged 95-97% first-pass pet hair extraction with rubber extractors.
+Its rubber extractors are rated at 95-97% first-pass pet hair pickup, and RTINGS called it the best object avoidance of any robot it has tested.

 What We Love